dj-d/tpm-benchmarks-scripts/README.md

 - The time to **initialize the TPM keys** took less than 5 seconds.
 - The time to **encrypt** and **sign** a file took about 6 seconds.
+- The time to unroll the key rotation took:
+  - less than 32 seconds for 10 epochs
+  - about 45 seconds for 15 epochs
+  - less than 1 minute and 6 seconds for 20 epochs
+  - about 2 minutes and 41 seconds for 50 epochs
 - The time to **decrypt** and **verify** a file took about 3 seconds.

-To run the benchmarks, the following command can be used:
+To run the benchmarks on encryption and decryption, the following commands can be used:

 ```bash
 # create a file with random file